eXascaleInfolab/PyExPool/README.md

 # PyExPool

-A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying execution parameters:
+A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters:

+- automatic CPU affinity management and maximization of the dedicated CPU cache for a worker process
+- minimal amount of RAM per a worker process
 - timeout per each Job (it was the main motivation to implement this module, because this feature is not provided by any Python implementation out of the box)
 - onstart/ondone callbacks, ondone is called only on successful completion (not termination) for both Jobs and Tasks (group of jobs)
 - stdout/err output, which can be redirected to any custom file or PIPE